zixianwang2022/Megatron-LM/examples/mamba/README.md

 [`train.sh`](./train.sh) is an example pretraining script, showing how to run on a single node.
 Select between 800M-scale and 8B-scale models by setting the `MODEL_SCALE` variable.
-The 8B-scale hybrid model architecture is the same as the one described in the paper.
+The 8B-scale hybrid model architecture is the same as the one described in the technical report.

 ## Text Generation

 Use [`run_text_gen_server_8b.sh`](./run_text_gen_server_8b.sh) to start a text generation server using an 8B hybrid checkpoint.
-This is configured to run the 8b hybrid model described in the paper, with tensor model parallel set to 1.
+This is configured to run the 8B hybrid model described in the technical report, with tensor model parallel set to 1.

-The arguments will need to be changed if using a checkpoint with a different model parallel configuration or other differences, such as model architecture.
+The arguments in the script will need to be changed if using a checkpoint with a different model parallel configuration or other differences, such as model architecture.
+For example, to run the 8B pure Mamba-2 model, change `--hybrid-attention-ratio` and `--hybrid-mlp-ratio` to 0.0, or remove them.

 ## Checkpoint Formats